FeatureBaseDB/featurebase-docs/_includes/sql-guide/timequantum-data-timestamp-summary.md

 ## Timequantum timestamps and data

-IDSETQ and STRINGSETQ permit time-stamped values to be loaded as an array of values associated with a single unique identifier.
+Timequantum constraints store an array of UNIX-epoch timestamps associated with specific values.

 * [Learn more about Timestamps](/docs/sql-guide/data-types/data-type-timestamp)